Northern Arizona University vs University of Oregon

 The Financial Comparison

-Ten years after enrollment, University of Oregon graduates earn a median of $61,324 compared to $54,384 at Northern Arizona University.
-The payback period is 10.1 years at Northern Arizona University versus 8.7 years at University of Oregon.
+Then look at what that buys.
+Ten years after enrollment, University of Oregon graduates earn a median $61,324 against $54,384 at Northern Arizona University.
+The cost earns itself back in 10.1 years at Northern Arizona University and 8.7 years at University of Oregon.

-Graduates leave Northern Arizona University with a median $19,000 in debt versus $20,139 at University of Oregon.
-The debt-to-earnings ratios are 0.52 and 0.51 respectively - financial advisors generally recommend staying below 1.0.
+Finally, the debt you'd carry out.
+Graduates leave Northern Arizona University owing a median $19,000 versus $20,139 at University of Oregon.
+Their debt-to-earnings ratios are 0.52 and 0.51 - and the rule of thumb is to keep that under 1.0, meaning debt no bigger than a first year's pay.

 Head-to-Head Numbers